AttackOnJasper/University-notes/notes/aws/aws.md

 * A massively scalable and durable real-time data streaming service
 * can be used to collect log and event data from sources such as servers, desktops, and mobile devices
 * Features
-	* can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk
+	* can capture, transform, and load streaming (real-time) data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk
 * Model
 	* Producers -> Shards (storage) -> consumers (analysis)
 - Data Blob